AndrewHenderson/backbone.chain-router/README.md

   }
 });
 ```
-Chained routes with fragment parameters will be passed their parameters respectively.
+Chained routes with fragment parameters are passed their parameters respectively.
 ```js
 Backbone.Router.extend({
   routes: {